kulakovskyi/twitter-angular-realworld/README.md

 ## Contribution

 Your contributions are welcome!
 If you have suggestions to enhance the project or if you've encountered a bug, feel free to create an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md). file for more information.